Bala, Ontario: Services

 In 1971, the town was amalgamated with other townships and municipalities to form the Township of Muskoka Lakes; the Chamber of Commerce office is in Bala; other civic functions are located in Port Carling.

-Bala was the location of the first detachment of Ontario Provincial Police in 1921.
+Bala was the location of one of the first detachment of Ontario Provincial Police in 1909.
 A small modern station remains just north of the main part of town (run by the Bracebridge detachment part-time).
 The Canada Post Post Office has been relocated to share space with the police station.

-Accommodations
+Historic lodgings

 Until changes in transportation and development led to most seasonal visitors staying in private cottages, Bala offered summer lodging at a large number of tourist resorts over the decades.
 For example, Windsor Park is on the site of the former Windsor Hotel.
 Located on River Street were Bala Cozy Cabins and Roselawn Lodge.
 The Bala Bay Inn (formerly the Swastika Inn until a postwar name change) remained as an active hotel until 2016.
 Built in 1910, it is Muskoka's oldest brick hotel.
 The original tin ceiling and mahogany staircase still grace the front lobby.